 To check the electrical operation, attach a secondary test coupler to the circuit breaker connector.
-Check the control voltage on the nameplate and close and open the breaker a couple of times.
+Check the control voltage on the nameplate and close and open the breaker several times.

-CAUTION: REPEATED OPERATIONS AT A RATE EXCEEDING TWO PER MINUTE WILL CAUSE CHARGING MOTOR OVERHEATING AND FAILURE.
+CAUTION: REPEATED OPERATIONS AT A RATE EXCEEDING TWO PER MINUTE MAY CAUSE CHARGING MOTOR OVERHEATING AND FAILURE.